Cash Basis Accounting vs Accrual Basis Accounting

 Every company needs to keep accurate records of its activities to know what is going on with the company, determine areas of improvement, understand financial growth and solvency, and of course, calculate taxes.

-There are many ways to measure the results of a company, and some of it is reflected in our chosen method of ecommerce accounting and bookkeeping.
+There are many ways to measure the results of a company, and some of it is reflected in our chosen method of ecommerce bookkeeping.

 The primary difference between cash and accrual based accounting comes down to when a transaction is recorded.

 When keeping records on a cash basis, revenue and expenses are recorded only when cash actually changes hands.
 Credit card transactions are considered cash transactions, even though the credit card processor may not have transferred the funds to you yet.
-Where in the accrual method, revenues and expenses are recorded when they are actually incurred.
+Where in the accrual method, revenues and expenses are recorded when they are actually incurred, whether or not cash actually traded hands.

 The accrual method tends to work better for the purpose of showing a company's long term financial health, because it takes into account the revenues and expenses that have already been incurred and are expected to result in a future cash inflow or outflow.

-That's a decision that each new business founder will have to make for themselves based upon what they are most comfortable with.
+That's a decision that each new (and old) business founder will have to make for themselves based upon what they are most comfortable with.
 Let's break it down for you a bit further.

 However, the cash basis method isn't very useful for long term planning and growth, as the numbers may be skewed.
 The cash basis shows only when cash was exchanged, making it difficult to determine when an event actually occurred.